 Students who have not paid their enrollment deposit but wish to know more about specific requirements are invited to email the Graduate Admissions Office at email@example.com with their questions.
-An academic advisor will make an effort to respond to specific questions.
+An admissions counselor will make an effort to respond to specific questions.

 Yes.
 Any request to register for non-degree graduate courses (that are not part of a graduate certificate) must be submitted to the AU Central Office.

 Non-degree students who later apply and are admitted to a degree program can bring a maximum of 12 credits taken as an SIS non-degree student into their academic program.
 Successful completion of non-degree study does not guarantee admission to a graduate program.